grame-cncm/faustdoc/src/tutorials/signal-api.md

 ```
 <!-- /faust-run -->

-Will be created using the signal API with (here with a simple read index of 0 to simplify the code):
+Will be created using the signal API with:

 ```C++
 static void test19()